-Under the supervision and participation of management, including the Chief Executive Officer and Chief Financial Officer, we have performed an assessment of the effectiveness of our internal controls over financial reporting as of September 30, 2012.
+Under the supervision and participation of management, including the Chief Executive Officer and Chief Financial Officer, we have performed an assessment of the effectiveness of our internal controls over financial reporting as of December 31, 2012.
 This assessment was based on the criteria established in Internal Control-Integrated Framework, issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Based on the results of our assessment, the Company has determined that as of September 30, 2012, there was a material weakness in the Company's internal control over financial reporting.
+Based on the results of our assessment, the Company has determined that as of December 31, 2012, there was a material weakness in the Company's internal control over financial reporting.
 Specifically, while in the performance of this assessment, management identified that its accounting staff do not have sufficient technical accounting knowledge relating to accounting for complex U.S. GAAP matters.
 Although our CFO is a Chartered Accountant (CA) in Pakistan neither he, nor our controllers, holds a Certified Public Accounting (CPA) license in the United States.
 While the CA certification is recognized in several key countries relative to the Company's operations, including Pakistan, the United Kingdom, and other British Commonwealth countries, the Company has determined that a deficiency exists with respect to required financial reporting expertise in the United States.
-Based on this evaluation, management concluded that our internal control over financial reporting was not effective as of September 30, 2012.
+Based on this evaluation, management concluded that our internal control over financial reporting was not effective as of December 31, 2012.
 Notwithstanding the existence of such material weakness in our internal controls over financial reporting, our management, including our Chief Executive Officer, believes that the financial statements included in this report fairly present in all material respects our financial condition, results of operations and cash flows for the periods presented.

 Management is committed to remediating the material weakness as quickly as possible and we will continue to encourage our current accounting staff to both further their continuing education and to sit for the Certified Public Accountant exam in the United States.
-In recognition of immediate financial reporting needs, the Company intends to implement additional controls and procedures during the current fiscal year to continue to ensure timely and accurate financial reporting objectives.
-Such additional controls and procedures may include: The retention of a U.S. based CPA as Chief Financial Officer with U.S. GAAP experience and appropriate knowledge of internal controls over financial reporting, for purposes of appropriate oversight of the financial reporting process and continued training of the accounting staff; recruitment of additional personnel with relevant U.S. GAAP experience to enhance our financial reporting and internal control function; retention of the services of a consultant for advisory services with respect to SOX 404 compliance.
-Management has been actively seeking to retain a U.S. based CPA and will retain such an individual at such time as we find a satisfactory and qualified candidate.
+In fact, our U.S. controller has recently completed his M.S. in Accounting.
+This additional education bolsters the on-the-job U.S. GAAP knowledge with U.S. accounting training.
+This accomplishment demonstrates the Company's attention to remedying this weakness and steps towards implementing additional controls and procedures during the current fiscal year to continue to ensure timely and accurate financial reporting objectives by providing appropriate oversight of the financial reporting process and continued training of the accounting staff; recruitment of additional personnel with relevant U.S. GAAP experience to enhance our financial reporting and internal control function.
+As our controller is intricately involved in the reporting of the Company, we believe his expanded knowledge base will result in the elimination of this weakness in the near term..